Hifelz/Hifelz/README.md

 - 👋 Hi, I’m @Hifelz
 - 👀 I’m interested in develop my skills of progamming
-- 🌱 I’m currently learning Angular and JavaScript
+- 🌱 I’m currently learning React and JavaScript
-- 💞️ I’m looking to collaborate on Python projects
+- 💞️ I’m looking to collaborate on React/JavaScript projects

 <!---
 Hifelz/Hifelz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.